Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 #### Create Firewall/NVA in Active/Standby configuration

 In this section you will create a pair of highly available Linux based NVAs/firewalls.
-In this case Ubuntu Linux is used, but you can achive the same with any Linux Distro (exact command will differ).
+In this case Ubuntu Linux is used, but you can achieve the same with any Linux distribution (exact command will differ).

 You can also replace it with the firewall of your choice.